GitGreg228/a2f/README.md

 ```
 python main.py
 ```
 The script will read all files named `*.dyn*.elph*` and `output.ph.*` in the directory.
 From `*.dyn*.elph*` files in will take lambas.
-After that, it will use `output.ph.*` to compute the weights of q-points and invetigate the crystal structure.
+After that, it will use `output.ph.*` to compute the weights of q-points and investigate the crystal structure.

 Script input parameters are:
 1. `-p` - path to the directory with `*.dyn*.elph*` and `output.ph.*` files (default: '.')
-2. `-s` - exponential smoothing parameter in THz, used to remove acoustic frequancies (default: 3)
+2. `-s` - exponential smoothing parameter in THz, used to remove acoustic frequencies (default: 3)
 3. `-r` - desired resolution of the a2f function (default: cumulative number of positive frequencies in all `*dyn*.elph*` files)
 4. `-g` - sigma in gaussian filter used for smoothing (default: 1)
 5. `--mu` - Coulomb pseudopotential (default: 0.1)